- Internship Log Sheets or financial proof with the following hours:

 - Skyping while a TPC teacher, Licensed Teacher Trainer, Host Advisor and/or graduate teaches the student.

 These hours are considered to be “independent learning”.
 This can be done through books, online videos (Pilates Anytime: viewing non-TPC teachers), and attending live workshops.
+Students are enrolled in the Symposium Class on iTPC which is considered as Miscellaneous hours.

 - Reading non-required books or Pilates literature.